chmartin/chmartin.github.io/_posts/2019-03-18-EPL-History-Player-Stats.md

 ```
 In the scrape, both sets obtained a `Unnamed: 0` column.
 In the original html, this specifies on how the user wants to sort the data.
 For us this is garbage, so drop it.

 The tricky part of the cleaning is the nationality.
 It contains a few steps because the nationality string comes with a few features.
 Unfortunately my scrape produced things like `'cs TCH,cz CZE'` and `'au AUS'`.
 There are multiple versions of the country codes because different specifiers were used for the text and flag images on the webpage.
 I decided to use the first of the two and drop the other.
-Additionally it is also possible to have two contries listed as a player may play for multiple national teams as the world geopolitical situation evolves.
+Additionally it is also possible to have two countries listed as a player may play for multiple national teams as the world geopolitical situation evolves.

 The approach I took was to convert the strings into lists that are easy to manipulate:
 ```